 They play an important role in dental health, preventing dental disease by providing individual oral hygiene care and instructions to patients.

-The Dental Hygienist is also able to advise and offer the service of teeth whitening.
+The Oral Health Therapist is also able to advise and offer the service of teeth whitening.
 For the range of services available look at our to our Services page.

 Hygienists perform four main functions: